shurinov/fadroma/packages/agent/chain.md

 </pre>

 # abstract class *Connection*
-Base class representing a connection to a blockchain via a given endpoint.
+Represents a connection to a blockchain via a given endpoint.

-Use one of its subclasses in `@fadroma/scrt`, `@fadroma/cw`, `@fadroma/namada`
+* Use one of its subclasses in `@fadroma/scrt`, `@fadroma/cw`, `@fadroma/namada`
 to connect to the corresponding chain.
-Or, extend this class to implement support for new kinds of blockchains.
+* Or, extend this class to implement support for new kinds of blockchains.

 <table><tbody>